microsoft/vscode-generator-code/generators/app/templates/ext-localization/vsc-extension-quickstart.md

 * `translations` - the folder containing the translation strings

 To populate or update the `translations` folder with the latest strings from transifex:
+- Check out the `master` branch of the [VS Code repository](https://github.com/Microsoft/vscode).
-- the localization extension must be placed next to the vscode repository.
+   - Preferably, place the VSCode repo next to the language pack extension (so both have the same parent folder).
+   - `cd vscode` and run `yarn` to initialize the VS Code repo.
 - Get an API token from https://www.transifex.com/user/settings/api.
 - Set the API token to the environment variable `TRANSIFEX_API_TOKEN`.
+- `cd` to the VS Code repo
+   - If the language pack extension is placed next to the VS Code repository: `npm run update-localization-extension <%- lpLanguageId %>`
-- Run `npm run update`.
+   - Otherwise: `npm run update-localization-extension {path_to_lang_pack_ext}`